apache/datafusion-ballista/docs/source/contributors-guide/architecture.md

 ### Arrow-native

-Ballista uses the Apache Arrow memory format during query execution, and Apache Arrow IPC format on disk for shuffle files and for exchanging data between executors.
+kapot uses the Apache Arrow memory format during query execution, and Apache Arrow IPC format on disk for shuffle files and for exchanging data between executors.
 Queries can be submitted using the Arrow Flight SQL API and the Arrow Flight SQL JDBC Driver.